About

 Research Assistant

-The AI Hub at Durham College offers industry partners access to AI solutions to uncover business insights and increase companys' productivity and growth.
+The AI Hub at Durham College partners with industry to deliver AI solutions that uncover business insights and drive productivity and growth.

-• Generated interactive dashboard with historical gold data using Tableau.
+• Built interactive dashboards on historical gold-market data using Tableau.

 Education